What does the GoAkamai Site have to offer?

 - This feature provides you with easy access to Google’s on-line transit trip planner.
 TheBus has coordinated with Google Maps to ensure that all of its routes are available through this tool.

-- Simply type in your originating address in "Start", then your destination in "End".
+- Simply type in your originating address in “Start” and your destination in “End”.

 - Select the most important time criterion – your departure time or your arrival time and then type that in using the MM/DD/YY and HH:MM am/pm format.

-- When you click on "Submit," you will be linked to a Google map of the route and specific instructions on your bus number, how to walk to that bus stop, departure and arrival times, length of time the trip will take you, and the cost.
+- When you click on “Submit,” you will be linked to a Google map of the route and specific instructions on your bus number, how to walk to that bus stop, departure and arrival times, an estimate of the length of time the trip will take you, and the cost.

 What is the Alert feature?